Advising Guide for Study Abroad in

 - Summer after junior year is not a good time to go overseas because most pre-health and pre-med students need to take admission tests and apply to professional schools and graduate programs during that time.

 - Students often take a combination of major courses, elective courses, minor requirements, and/or KU Core requirements during their time abroad.
-Your academic advisor can help you to determine which courses to target for your study abroad experience, and the Office of Study Abroad can help you to find a suitable program match based on the information you learn from your academic advisor.
+Your academic advisor can help you to determine which courses to target for your study abroad experience, and Study Abroad & Global Engagement can help you to find a suitable program match based on the information you learn from your academic advisor.